video-dev/hls.js/api-extractor/report/hls.js.api.md

     // (undocumented)
     skip?: HlsSkip;
 }

+// Warning: (ae-missing-release-tag) "IErrorAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type IErrorAction = {
+    action: NetworkErrorAction;
+    flags: ErrorActionFlags;
+    retryCount?: number;
+    retryConfig?: RetryConfig;
+    hdcpLevel?: HdcpLevel;
+    nextAutoLevel?: number;
+    resolved?: boolean;
+};

 // Warning: (ae-missing-release-tag) "ILogger" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //